Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

 But selecting the right paint color can make the difference between having a kitchen that looks like it is straight out of the 90s, and having one that looks modern.

-So how do you choose the right paint color for your honey oak cabinets?
+So how do you choose the right paint color for your oak cabinets?

 A note about color…

-When choosing a wall paint color it is important to remember that honey oak cabinets bring more of a “color” to a kitchen than other wood cabinets.
+When choosing a wall paint color it is important to remember that oak cabinets can bring more of a “color” to a kitchen than other wood cabinets.

-Your job in choosing a paint color is to pick one that downplays the orange, but also coordinates with it.
+Your job in choosing a paint color is to pick one that downplays the orange or yellow, but also coordinates with it.

 This post may contain affiliate links.
 If you have any questions, please see my disclaimer page.